At the start of each day, check your email and eCampus

 Instead, focus on staying organized to avoid academic mishaps.
 Organize your notes and books using tabs to mark different sections.
 Keeping lists, formula sheets, and vocabulary terms in one place will help you quickly reference important information whenever you need it—especially when it’s time to study or during an open book/notes exam.

 For this situation in particular, be understanding.
-Moving all classes online is likely new for a lot of instructors also.
-Be courteous and gracious when mistakes are made.
+Stress levels have been higher for students and instructors during the pandemic; be courteous and gracious when mistakes are made.
 If you notice mistakes, focus on communicating the problem clearly and politely

 and avoid using blaming or angry language because that will only exacerbate the situation.
 Remember, we’re all in this together.